govm-project/govm/README.md

 More cloud init stuff?
 ----------------------

-If you want to boot cloud images, edit the template files under $HOME/govm/cloud-init/openstack/latest/ to fit your own needs and use the `-cloud` flag.
+If you want to boot cloud images, edit the template files under $HOME/govm/cloud-init/openstack/latest/ to fit your own needs and use the `--cloud` flag.
 For more information, please see the cloud-init documentation: https://cloudinit.readthedocs.io/en/latest/

 based on https://github.com/BBVA/kvm